-As a result, some private activities have been able to take place in space, including commercial telecommunications, remote sensing and spacecraft launching industries.
+As a result, some private industries have been able to take place in space, including commercial telecommunications, remote-sensing, and spacecraft launching industries.
 But as space technology has continued to evolve, it has become clear that a legislative framework that protects property rights is necessary to provide investors and entrepreneurs with the security necessary to make incredibly expensive and speculative space projects worthwhile.

 There are a couple of precedents back on earth that demonstrate the benefits of workable individual property rights regimes for uninhabited territories.
-In 1959, the Antarctic Treaty was signed with the intention of preventing the militarisation of Antarctica and ensuring that scientific exploration be allowed to continue.
-It also prevented individuals from acquiring property rights there and stopped any economic activity.
+In 1959 the Antarctic Treaty was signed with the intention of preventing the militarization of Antarctica and ensuring that scientific exploration be allowed to continue.
+It also prevented individuals from acquiring property rights there and any economic activity to take place.
 As a result, many of the benefits Antarctica has to offer humanity have remained untapped to this day.

 Contrast this with the growing resource sectors emerging in the Arctic Circle which is under the jurisdiction of the Artic nations who to varying degrees have established property rights regimes that do enable economic activities to take place.
 It is telling that in 1960 US President Eisenhower recommended that the coming OST be based on the Antarctic Treaty.

 A further example is seabed mining.
 Seabed mining is considered by many to be the next frontier of the resources sector but it is yet to take place beyond countries’ territorial waters.
 The seabed in international waters is governed by the International Seabed Authority (ISA) under the auspices of the United Nations Convention on the Law of the Sea.